 the wish of St Thérèse to make God known and loved.

 We celebrate the St Thérèse National Day of Prayer each year at Knock Shrine in Ireland on the first Monday in May with concelebrated Mass in the Basilica of Our Lady.
-The ceremonies include the Blessing of the Sick, Veneration of a relic of St Thérèse and relics of her parents Blessed Louis and Zélie, Blessing with the relics and the Blessing of roses.
+The ceremonies include the Blessing of the Sick, Veneration of a relic of St Thérèse and relics of her parents Saints Louis and Zélie Martin, Blessing with the relics and the Blessing of roses.